Woods-Trevin/WarCardGame/README.md

 If a player runs out of cards or does not have enough cards for the war phase, that player loses.

+##GAME TAKES ANYWHERE FROM 10-20 MINUTES TO FINISH

 ## Setup

 1. clone repo